 “I’m carrying a canoe, too,” a man’s voice replied.
 I stepped aside to let him pass.
 We were a canoe apart, social distancing on steroids.

-Early that afternoon, Fagan and I got back to the launching site.
+Early that afternoon, Fagan and I got back to the launch site.
 We tied the canoe to the top of the car and headed for the outfitter to return it.

 Cars twinkled and shined in the outfitter’s parking lot.
 We returned the canoe and hustled to that cell-coverage spot.
 I turned on my phone.
 It beeped a dozen times with texts I had missed.
 My unread email count climbed.
 Not a single one was important.